IBM/gdsc-sdk/typescript/sdk.md

 let body:.GuardiumConnectorApiGuardiumConnectorGetHealthInfoRequest = {
   // string | Central Manager ID.
   centralManagerId: "central_manager_id_example",
-  // boolean | Flag indicating if the older gdp api is to be called in case it doesn\'t support new api. (optional)
+  // boolean | Flag indicating if the older GDP api is to be called in case it doesn\'t support new api. (optional)
   useFallback: true,
 };